Skip to main content

 Storage Resources

 The CS Enclave includes 10 TB of shared storage on Quest.
-The directory, /projects/b1218, is available to anyone who is a member of the b1218 allocation.
+The directory, /projects/b1218, is available to anyone who is given access to b1218 storage resources.

 In addition to the shared b1218 directory, all Quest users are provided with an 80 GB home directory.
 This directory is secured to only the user.